Tunisian democracy in crisis after president ousts government | Law-Order

 Tunisian democracy in crisis after president ousts government

-Tunisia faced its biggest crisis in a decade of democracy on Monday after President Kais Saied ousted the government and froze the activities of parliament, a move his foes labelled a coup that should be opposed on the street.
-In a statement late on Sunday, Saied invoked the constitution to dismiss Prime Minister Hichem Mechichi https://www.reuters.com/world/middle-east/tunisian-president-relieves-prime-minister-his-post-2021-07-25 and decree a freeze of the parliament for a period of 30 days, saying he would govern alongside a new premier.
+Tunisia faced its worst crisis in a decade of democracy on Monday after President Kais Saied ousted the government and froze parliament with help from the army in a move denounced as a coup by the main parties including Islamists.
+It follows months of deadlock and disputes pitting Saied, a political independent, against Prime Minister Hichem Mechichi and a fragmented parliament as Tunisia has descended deeper into an economic crisis exacerbated by the COVID-19 pandemic.

-Tunisia faced its biggest crisis in a decade of democracy on Monday after President Kais Saied ousted the government and froze the activities of parliament, a move his foes labelled a coup that should be opposed on the street.
+Parliament Speaker Rached Ghannouchi, the head of the moderate Islamist Ennahda party which has played a role in successive coalitions, decried it as an assault on democracy and called on Tunisians to take to the streets in opposition.
+Supporters and opponents of the president threw stones at each other outside parliament on Monday morning leading to injuries with one man sitting on the pavement bleeding from the head.
+Tunisia's hard-currency bonds tumbled.

+The army, which has yet to comment on Saied's moves, deployed to the government palace in the Kasbah and stopped workers from entering the building on Monday.
+Troops also surrounded parliament and stopped Ghannouchi from going in.
+Al-Jazeera television said police had stormed its Tunis bureau and expelled staff.

-It poses the greatest challenge yet to Tunisia after its 2011 revolution that triggered the "Arab spring" and ousted an autocracy in favour of democratic rule, but which failed to deliver sound governance or prosperity.
-In the hours after Saied's announcement, huge crowds gathered https://www.reuters.com/world/middle-east/supporters-tunisian-president-celebrate-government-ousting-with-cheers-fireworks-2021-07-26 in his support in Tunis and other cities, cheering, dancing and ululating while the military blocked off the parliament and state television station.
+It poses the greatest risk to Tunisia's stability since the 2011 revolution that triggered the "Arab spring" and ousted an autocracy in favor of democratic rule but has failed to deliver sound governance or prosperity.
+Hours after Saied's announcement, huge crowds gathered to back him in Tunis and other cities, cheering, dancing, and ululating while the military blocked off parliament and state television station.

+'NEW SISI' Supporters of Saied and Ennahda gathered outside parliament early on Monday morning, some of them exchanging insults and throwing bottles.

+"We are here to protect Tunisia.
+We have seen all the tragedies under the rule of the Muslim Brotherhood," said a young man who gave his name as Ayman.
+He was referring to the Islamist movement founded in Egypt in 1928 which has inspired Sunni Islamists across the Arab world, including Ennahda.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)